Skip links

 Ensure there’s sufficient staff to cater to holiday demands safely.

-Encourage workers to enroll in OSHA online training and conduct safety briefing workshops to emphasize holiday-specific risks, safety protocols, and reminders before the onset of holidays.
+Encourage workers to enroll in OSHA online training and conduct briefing workshops to emphasize holiday-specific risks, compliance, and reminders before the onset of holidays.

-Maintain safety measures for holiday decorations or parties.
+Maintain hazard protection measures for holiday decorations or parties.

 Workers’ Role in Maintaining a Safe Workplace During Holidays